cvgjnh/rails-encyclopedia-web-app/README.md

-# Technical Instructions
-1. Fork this repo to your local Github account.
-2. Create a new branch to complete all your work in.
-3. Test your work using the provided tests
-4. Create a Pull Request against the Shopify Main branch when you're done and all tests are passing

 # Project Overview
-The Rails application you will be working on is an Encyclopedia, which allows users to create, view, edit, and delete articles.
+This Rails application is an Encyclopedia, which allows users to create, view, edit, and delete articles.
 The application also provides search functionality to help users find relevant articles.
-Be sure to implement basic CRUD actions on articles.
-Your task is to implement these features as well as write the code that makes the tests pass.
+These features were implemented as part of the internship assignment.

-# Project Goals
+# Project Goals (Taken From the Assignment)
-The main goal of this internship project is to implement the functionality required to make the existing tests pass.
-The provided tests cover various aspects of the application, including creating and viewing articles, editing and updating articles, deleting articles, and searching for articles.
-Along with completing the tests, be sure to implement all basic CRUD actions on your articles on a controller and create views to see your work in the app.

-## Your specific goals for this project are as follows:

 1. Review Existing Tests: Start by reviewing the existing tests provided in the article_test.rb file located in the test/models directory.
 Understand the requirements and expectations of each test.